National School Lunch Act: Food waste

 One reason that students discard this amount of food has to do with à la carte lines and vending machines.
 In a 1998 study of 16 randomly selected schools in St. Paul, Minnesota, the authors discovered a negative correlation between à la carte lines, vending machine use, and fruit and vegetable consumption.
 On average, students from schools without an à la carte line consumed nearly an entire serving more of fruit and vegetables than did students with such programs.
-Furthermore, students from all schools exceeded the daily USDA recommended calories from saturated fat, and students from schools with à la carte lines exceeded the recommendations by 1 percent more, on average.
+Furthermore, students from all schools exceeded the daily USDA recommended calories from saturated fat, and students from schools with à la carte lines exceeded the recommendations by one percent more, on average.
 Concerning snack vending machines, the authors determined that with each vending machine present, "students' mean intake of fruit servings decreased by 11 percent."
 Beverage machines showed no significant impact.

 Rising costs

-A challenge for schools that take part in the NSLP is rising costs of producing lunch.
+A challenge for schools that take part in the NSLP is the rising costs of producing lunch.
 According to the School Lunch and Breakfast Cost Study (SLBCS), one in four school districts reported costs for school lunches above the program reimbursement rate.
 The additional cost must then be supplemented by school district general funds, and this puts a strain on school district budgets.
 Additional costs also make it difficult to meet federally mandated nutrition requirements because using the best palatable foods for students becomes too expensive.

 According to the 2008 USDA report on the NSLP, "other sources of increasing costs include increases in health care costs for employees and, more recently, rising food costs."
 For example, in 2008, some school systems in Alabama, California, and Texas raised meal prices to keep up with "steep increases in food costs."
-The school districts raised prices for paying students, while keeping prices the same for students that qualified for reduced-price or free lunches.
+The school districts raised prices for paying students while keeping prices the same for students that qualified for reduced-price or free lunches.
 This method of cost adjustment leaves either the school district or paying students to bear the burden of the price increase.